SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 Please do not vandalize your posts.
 By posting on the Stack Exchange network, you've granted a non-revocable right for Stack Exchange to distribute that content (under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)).
 By Stack Exchange policy, any vandalism will be reverted.

 ###[Q] Ask good!
-Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).
+Please see the [ask] help page and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/) blog post by Jon Skeet.

 ###[Q] Many formatting issues
 Take a moment to read through the [editing help](//$SITEURL$/editing-help) in the help center.
 Formatting on $SITENAME$ is different than other sites.
 The better your post looks, the easier it is for others to read and understand it.